 When people ask me what I do, I say ‘Death and Sex’.
 They look at me inquisitively and I explain.
 For part of the week I am raising awareness of death, dying and grief and the other part of the week I am working with young people supporting them around relationships and sexual health.
 But isn’t that a strange combination?
 Not at all.

 In 2004, I left the public sector to set up my own business.
-Over the years I’ve established many exciting partnerships working with a range of different organisations, including CCGs, local authorities and the voluntary sector, developing strategies, designing and delivering training and workshops and creating innovative resources.
+Over the years I’ve established many exciting partnerships working with a range of different organisations, including the NHS, local authorities and the voluntary sector, developing strategies, designing and delivering training and workshops and creating innovative resources.

 The initial focus of my business was on sexual & reproductive health.
 However, in 2011, my work began to include end of life care and end of life care planning and so my passion for talking openly about death, dying and grief began.

-For four and a half years I worked as a partner at Gentle Dusk Partnership, an organisation lifting the taboo around death and bereavement and raising awareness of end of life care planning.
-During this time we delivered Future Matters; an innovative volunteer-led service that aims to open conversations about death and that supports people to put their end of life plans in place.
+For almost 10 years I was as a partner at an organisation that focused on lifting the taboo around death and dying and raised awareness of end of life care planning.
+During this time we delivered an innovative volunteer-led service that aimed to open conversations about death and supported people to put their end of life plans in place.
 I also developed a range of interactive and participatory training programmes and workshops and hosted Death Cafes.